Fertility & Progesterone

 Low progesterone can be detected by a blood test after ovulation or by charting fertility.
 Another sign of low progesterone is a shortened luteal phase that lasts less than 10 days.

 There are several things you can do to boost deficient progesterone levels.
 Clearly, visiting a doctor to discuss the nuances of a particular issue may be the best first option.
-However, a fertility supplement, like FertilAid for Women, may help to bring progesterone levels into an ideal range for achieving pregnancy.
+Also important to know, there are herbs and specialty nutrients, for example Vitex and myo-inositol, that may help to promote fertility by optimizing hormone balance, including your progesterone levels.

 Women with a history of miscarriage can also use natural progesterone cream as soon as they know they have ovulated, to supplement their own progesterone; however, natural progesterone creams should not be used until ovulation takes place.
 Consult your physician for more information on the benefits of progesterone and uses/applications.